nigelm48/COMP0016_Group27_2024-25/README.md

 ├── Qwen2.5-1.5B/                # Directory containing the Qwen2.5-1.5B model files

-# Python libraries requirement
-All the libraries required are listed in requirement.txt User can run command: pip install -r requirements.txt to install all the libraries needed.

-pip install tkinter
 For CUDA: Ensure your system uses a Python version >= 3.9 and your environment supports CUDA.
 Run the main application:
 python main.py